zjuter0126/pai/manual/cluster-admin/installation-guide.md

         - Ubuntu 16.04 (18.04 should work, but not fully tested.)
         - **GPU driver is installed.**
         - **Docker is installed.**
-        - **Nvidia docker runtime or other device runtime is installed.
+        - **[nvidia-container-runtime](https://github.com/NVIDIA/nvidia-container-runtime) or other device runtime is installed.
 And be configured as the default runtime of docker.
 Please configure it in [docker-config-file](https://docs.docker.com/config/daemon/#configure-the-docker-daemon), because kubespray will overwrite systemd's env.**
-            - An example of ```/etc/docker/daemon.json``` to configure nvidia-runtime as default runtime.
+            - An example of ```/etc/docker/daemon.json``` to configure nvidia-container-runtime as default runtime.
                 <pre>
                 {
                   "default-runtime": "nvidia",